WeiChen-Lin/pytetra/README.md

 Inspired from [here](https://github.com/cSquaerd/CursaTetra)

-Want build one for M1 Mac size
+Try to build one for M1 Mac size